ydb-platform/ydb/ydb/docs/en/core/development/manage-releases.md

 ### Testing {#server-testing}

 Release testing is iterative.
 Each iteration starts by assigning a tag to a commit on the release branch, specifying a minor version to be tested.
-For instance, the minor version tag `23.3.5` marks a 5th testing iteration for the major release `23.3`.
+For example, the minor version tag `23.3.5` marks a 5th testing iteration for the major release `23.3`.

 A tag can be considered as either 'candidate' or 'stable'.
 Initially, a first tag is assigned to the release branch right after its creation, and this tag is considered as 'candidate'.